 To connect with God through His Word is a miracle of the Spirit and not something that can be formulated.
 All the suggestions I just made are not the equation that adds up to relationship with God.
 They are ingredients that must be present, but only the Spirit can mix and prepare them in such a way that we see God in His glory and are moved to follow and honor Him.
 So beg the Spirit to open your eyes when you read.
 Plead with the Spirit to give you the inspiration to read.
 And He will.
 Maybe not in a flash, but He will.
 And as you delve deeper into God’s Word, you will find that the Spirit and God’s message in the Bible will change you.

-This post is modified from the appendix in Help My Unbelief.
+This post is a modified excerpt from my book Help My Unbelief.